Course handbook

 Description

-This course prepares students for casework and case management practice across a range of human services.
-Casework and case management are approaches to working with and supporting service users and coordinating services for people with multiple needs.
-Drawing on theory and practice models, emphasis is given to developing an empowering and anti-oppressive strategy to working with clients as partners, collaborators and fellow stakeholders in the community.
+This course prepares students for working with individuals and families across a range of human services.
+It focuses on person-centred and strengths-based approaches to casework - collaborating with, supporting and coordinating services for, people with multiple and often complex needs.
+Drawing on theory and practice models, emphasis is given to developing an empowering and anti-oppressive strategy to working with people as partners, and fellow stakeholders in the community.

 Callaghan